pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_setup/index.rst

     $ npm run-script test

-This uses the :ref:`technology-jest` test runner.
+This uses the :ref:`kbbtechnology-jest` test runner.
 At the time of this writing, there's an issue with test running when the project isn't under version control.
 Let's fix that by changing the npm script.
 Edit ``package.json`` and change the ``test`` script to: